stellio-hub/stellio-context-broker/docs/CONTRIBUTING.md

 ## Ask a question

-Please if you want to ask a question regarding Stellio and how to use it.
-Create an issue in [Stackoverflow](https://stackoverflow.com/) with the tag fiware-stellio.
+Please if you want to ask a question regarding Stellio and how to use it, create an issue in [Stackoverflow](https://stackoverflow.com/) with the tag fiware-stellio.

 ## Reporting Issues